 - Trichogramma and braconid wasps lay their eggs inside the caterpillar.
 They then hatch out as larvae, feed on, and destroy the host from the inside.

 Planting attractive flowers like marigolds may also encourage insects that are good for the garden.

 5. Bacillus Thuringiensis (BT) Spray

-Purchase Bt spray for cabbage worms from reputable online dealers or from your gardening center.
+Purchase Bt spray for cabbage worms from reputable online stores or from your local gardening center.
 Use it following the instructions on the package.

 This cabbage worm killer works by preventing them from feeding and is most successful against younger, tiny green worms.

 6. Neem Oil Spray

 Like BT, neem oil inhibits the feeding action of those small green worms on plants; thus, disrupting their life cycle.